-Figure 10 (a), (b), (c): Simulation under the condition of policy implementing, (a) Biomass of Shrimp, (b) Ammonia concentration and (c) Land use the amount of investment only exist to sustain the existing business.
+Figure 10 (a), (b), (c): Simulation under the condition of policy implementing, (a) Biomass of Shrimp, (b) Ammonia concentration and (c) Land use

 Integrated Policy Analysis and Effects Prediction

 Improvement Policies to Lower Food Conversion Ratio (FCR) in Ponds

 In order to expand their business horizon, the company should consider using a more nutritious diet for shrimp production and creating a more microbe rich environment in the shrimp ponds.
 This could produce superior harvest and the rich microbe environment could cut FCR up to 20% per culturing period (refer Figure 10 (a)).
 Lower FCR might be more related to retain nutrients in the ponds system.
 Otherwise higher FCR implies that less protein derived N2 is retained from the shrimp population biomass.